How Metro has changed the lives of these Mumbaikars

-Today, July 8 the Mumbai Metro completes one month since its launch.
-Commuters, rickshaw drivers, bus conductors, hotel owners near the metro stations talk about how the city's newest transport arm has transformed their lives
+Today, July 8, Mumbai Metro completes one month since its launch.
+Commuters, auto drivers, bus conductors, hotel owners near stations reveal how the city's newest transport arm has transformed their lives

 The Mumbai Metro which took eight years to be made, was launched with great fanfare by Maharashtra Chief Minister Prithviraj Chavan on June 8.

 The new means of travel takes minimum time, according to commuters.
 Pic/Rane Ashish

 A promotional fare of Rs 10 to any place on the Versova-Andheri-Ghatkopar metro stretch meant many Mumbaikars were taking the metro for a joy ride.
 From serpentine queues for tickets to jam packed metros, the metro has had large scale ramifications for a cross-section of people.

 Three years ago, when Paresh Tiwari was offered a huge sum of money to sell his small Udipi restaurant named Shri Krishna near the Western Express Highway he was very tempted to sell.
 Tiwari says, "The money was good and I was ready to sell.